-Fleet: With two all-suite, all-balcony, 700-passenger ships and one 490-passenger ship, Regent is the most all-inclusive of all the cruise lines.
+Fleet: With three all-suite, all-balcony, 700-to-750-passenger ships and one 490-passenger ship, Regent is the most all-inclusive of all the cruise lines.
 Cruising destinations include Alaska, Europe, the Caribbean, Asia/Pacific, and South America.

-Sample Cruise: 7-night Rome to Monte Carlo on the Seven Seas Mariner.
-From $4,799 per person.
+Sample Cruise: 7-night Mediterranean Cruise Rome to Monte Carlo on the Seven Seas Mariner.
+From $8,399 per person.

-Fleet: The two largest ships in the top luxury category, the 1,070-passenger Crystal Serenity and 922-passenger Crystal Symphony sail around Europe, New England/Canada, the Caribbean/Panama Canal, and on world cruises (also available as segments).
+Fleet: Two of the largest ships in the top luxury category, the 980-passenger Crystal Serenity and 848-passenger Crystal Symphony sail around Europe, New England and Canada, the Caribbean and Panama Canal, and on world cruises (also available as segments).

 Azamara Club Cruises

-Fleet: Two 694-passenger ships designed to be like floating country clubs.
-They sail in Europe, Asia, South America, the West Indies, and Central and North America.
+Fleet: Three mid-size ships designed to be like floating country clubs.
+They sail in Europe, Asia, South America, Africa, and Central and North America.

-What’s Included: Boutique wines, international beers, and standard spirits; nonalcoholic drinks; gratuities; shuttle transportation to city centers from ports (when available); AzAmazing Evenings nighttime events; self-service laundry.
-Airfare credit of $500 to $1,000 per person is also offered with select sailings.
+What’s Included: Wines, beers, and standard spirits, nonalcoholic drinks, gratuities, shuttle transportation to city centers from ports (when available), AzAmazing Evenings nighttime events, and self-service laundry.

-Sample Cruise: 7-night Provence and Côte d’Azur, Barcelona to Monte Carlo, on Azamara Journey.
-From $2,599 per person.
+Sample Cruise: 9-night Barcelona to Monte Carlo cruise on Azamara Journey.
+From $3,099 per person.

 SeaDream Yacht Club

-Fleet: Two yachtlike 112-passenger ships, the SeaDream I and SeaDream II, cruise Europe, the Caribbean, Costa Rica, Asia, and Australia.
+Fleet: Three yacht-like small ships, the SeaDream I, SeaDream II, and the SeaDream Innovation cruise Europe, the Caribbean, Costa Rica, Asia, and Australia.

-What’s Included: Open bar; gratuities; all meals; Wi-Fi; daily yoga and tai chi classes; use of water toys (including Hobie Cats) and a state-of-the-art golf simulator; use of mountain bikes onshore; shoreside activities with crew (such as shopping with a chef).
+What’s Included: Alcoholic beverages, gratuities, all meals, daily yoga and tai chi classes, use of water toys and a state-of-the-art golf simulator, use of mountain bikes onshore, shore-side activities with crew (such as shopping with the chef).

-Fleet: Luxury cruising and expedition cruising on seven 100- to 540-passenger, all-suite ships in destinations including Europe, South America, Canada, the Caribbean, Africa, the South Pacific, Japan, and both poles.
+Fleet: Luxury cruising and expedition cruising on all-suite ships in destinations including Europe, South America, Canada, the Caribbean, Africa, the South Pacific, and Japan.

-Sample Cruise: 7-night Caribbean, round-trip from Bridgetown, Barbados, includes St. Bart’s, on the Silver Whisper.
-From $2,350 per person.
+Sample Cruise: 7-day Caribbean cruise on the Silver Shadow.
+From $3,400 per person.

-What’s Included: Select wines, spirits, and soft drinks; in-cabin refrigerator stocked with soft drinks and beer; gratuities (for dining staff and room stewards); watersports and snorkeling equipment; specialty restaurants including celebrity chef Jean-Pierre Vigato’s La Veranda; and airfare from L.A. on all 2013 and 2014 sailings of the Paul Gauguin.
+What’s Included: Select wines, spirits, and soft drinks, an in-cabin refrigerator stocked with soft drinks and beer, gratuities, water sports and snorkeling equipment, gourmet dining, and airfare from L.A.

-What’s Included: All from-boat adventure activities (hiking, kayaking); shore excursions; fine wine, premium spirits, and microbrew beer; use of kayaks and other sports equipment; one massage per guest; yoga classes on deck; transfers to the ship.
+What’s Included: Excursions, alcoholic and non-alcoholic beverages, use of kayaks and other sports equipment, and more.
 Gratuities are not included (10 percent of fare is recommended).

-Sample Cruise: 7-night Alaska on the Safari Endeavour, round-trip from Juneau.
-From $4,195 per person.
+Sample Cruise: 7-night Alaska cruise from Ketchikan to Juneau.
+From $3,195 per person.

 Hebridean Island Cruises

-Fleet: With a royal pedigree, the Hebridean Princess is billed as the world’s smallest luxury cruise ship (50 passengers) and cruises around the islands of Scotland and Ireland.
-In 2014, the ship will also cruise the Norwegian fjords.
+Fleet: With a royal pedigree, the Hebridean Princess is billed as the world’s smallest luxury cruise ship (carrying only 50 passengers), and it cruises around Europe.

-What’s Included: All shore excursions; wines, spirits, champagne, beer, and soft drinks; use of ship bicycles and fishing tackle; all gratuities.
+What’s Included: All shore excursions, wines, spirits, champagne, beer, and soft drinks, use of ship bicycles and WiFi, all gratuities.

-Sample Cruise: 4-night Hebridean Taster cruise around the Scottish Isles, round-trip from Oban.
-From $3,399 per person.
+Sample Cruise: 4-night cruise around the Scottish Isles, round-trip from Greenock.
+From $2,400 per person.

-Fleet: This upper-premium line operates five stylish ships—three carrying 684 passengers and two new ships with the capacity for 1,250.
-They roam the world on destination-focused itineraries that include the Caribbean, Europe, Asia, and South America.
+Fleet: This upper-premium cruise line operates six stylish ships.
+They roam the world on destination-focused itineraries that include North America, Europe, Asia, and more.

-What’s Included: Airfare from select U.S. and Canada gateways; soft drinks; and dining in a choice of specialty restaurants including Jacques Pépin’s bistros.
+What’s Included: Airfare from select U.S. and Canada gateways, Internet, soft drinks, and dining in a choice of specialty restaurants including Jacques Pépin’s bistros.